 There’s a lot you can do, not only to help yourself but also to spread awareness about breast cancer.

-Early detection and self-examination are vital
+Early detection and self-examination are important

-For women, monthly breast self-examination 2 days after the last day of your period is an important screening method.
+For women, monthly breast self-examination 2 days after the last day of their period is an important screening method.
 Women over the age of 45 should consider going for a regular mammogram.
 Younger women have denser breast tissue and would benefit more from an ultrasound examination than a mammogram.

 Family history plays an important role in determining how prone someone is to developing cancer.
 This is especially true for immediate family members (mom, father or sister) who were diagnosed at a relatively young age.
 Be sure to discuss all these issues and concerns with your doctor.